Skip to main content

 Professor Stephani Hatch

-Professor Stephani Hatch leads the Health Inequalities Research Group (HIRG) at King's College London and co-leads the Marginalised Communities programme, including the CONNECT study at the ESRC Centre for Society and Mental Health CSMH, KCL.
+Professor Stephani Hatch is the Vice Dean for Culture, Equality, Diversity and Inclusion and Professor of Sociology and Epidemiology leading the Health Inequalities Research Group at the Institute of Psychiatry, Psychology & Neuroscience, King's College London.
+Stephani co-leads the Marginalised Communities programme, including the CONNECT study at the ESRC Centre for Society and Mental Health CSMH, KCL.
 Stephani has over 25 years of experience across sectors, locally and nationally, delivering interdisciplinary health inequalities research with an emphasis on race at the intersection of other social identities.
 She is Principal Investigator for the TIDES study and co-leads and co-leads the development of the Health and Social Equity Collective, funded by King’s College London and Impact on Urban Health.
 Stephani integrates collaborative approaches to knowledge production and dissemination, action and outreach in training and research through HERON, which she founded in 2010.
 She also leads equality, diversity and inclusion initiatives and has national and international advisory roles in health and volunteer and community sectors, including as a member of the NHS RHO Board.
-She is Sanchika’s primary PhD supervisor.
+She was Sanchika’s primary PhD supervisor.

 Dr Charlotte Woodhead